MTCMarketing/freelancer--abdul-rehman/requirement--containerization.md

 Each container will be its own component.

 ## Conceptulization
-The container is meant to be desined for moduality, i.e I want to have the ability to reuse a websites section containers like these in oher
+The container is meant to be desined for moduality, i.e I want to have the ability to reuse a websites section containers like these in other websites in the future.

+Okay to include
 - background colors
 - background gradients
 - abstract background shapes and/or animations
+- background images
+- media-queries to be responsive

+Not Okay to include
+- align
+- max width
+- font-family
+- font-size
+- etc...

+These are just barebones building blocks that can be used across projects easily.

 For example when cloaning the following...